mattermost/docs/source/deploy/postgres-migration-assist-tool.rst

 1. ``migration-assist mysql``

    Checks the MySQL database schema to ensure readiness for migration, and offers fixes for common issues.
+See the `install <#install>`__ section below for details on installing the ``migration-assist`` tool.

 2. ``migration-assist postgres``